-Acne is a bit like a game of Minesweeper (and I hope I'm not aging myself too much here with the reference).
-You take careful steps to keep your skin clear, but one wrong move and your skin breaks out like crazy.
+Acne is a bit like a game of Minesweeper (and I hope I'm not aging myself too much with this reference): You take careful steps to keep your skin clear, but one wrong move and you break out like crazy.
 And if you haven't nailed down a strategy to help your skin stay clear, you end up just clicking around—I mean, treating it—haphazardly and breaking out even more quickly.
 That's why it's paramount to find a proven treatment that won't lead to another mass of mines scattered across your face.

 How Does Liquid Chlorophyll Work to Treat Acne?

 When applied topically, chlorophyll works as an antibacterial as well as an anti-inflammatory.
 It's even been scientifically proven to increase the rate of healing wounds, and since acne lesions are essentially wounds, chlorophyll would then help speed up cell turnover and clear skin faster.
 But while chlorophyll works independently in each of these ways, Nazarian tells us that it's never been tested specifically as an acne remedy before a line called BioClarity.

-BioClarity offers a three-step skincare regimen that works by utilizing altered chlorophyll molecules that have gone through substitution of magnesium with copper, creating what it calls Floralux, a patent-pending, proprietary ingredient created by BioClarity.
+BioClarity offers a three-step skincare regimen that works by utilizing altered chlorophyll molecules that have gone through substitution of magnesium with copper, creating Floralux, the brand's patent-pending, proprietary ingredient.
 This provides additional skin benefits such as the boosting of collagen and elastin formation without the worry of using traditional heavy metals that carry a risk of toxicity.
-Nazarian tells us that because the molecule is anti-inflammatory and combined with several other calming ingredients within the three-step system, the risk of irritation is decreased, and the product can be used twice daily.
+Nazarian says that because the molecule is anti-inflammatory and combined with several other calming ingredients within the three-step system, the risk of irritation is decreased, and the product can be used twice daily and with other products.